Burnley - Aston Villa: How to watch, start time, stream, odds, prediction

 Team news

-Villa will have John McGinn back from suspension but Kortney Hause and Wesley remain out.
+Villa have John McGinn back from suspension but Kortney Hause and Wesley remain out.

 Odds and ends (full odds provided by our partner, PointsBet)